inigochoa/dotfiles/README.md

 - [atuin]: Modern shell history with search.
 - [bat]: A `cat` clone with syntax highlighting.
 - [bottom]: A graphical system monitor.
+- [dry]: A terminal application to manage and monitor Docker containers.
 - [eza]: A modern replacement for `ls`.
 - [git-cliff]: A customizable changelog generator.
 - [git-delta]: A syntax-highlighting pager for git diffs.